PetitPandaRoux/geo-provider-api/README.md

 You can access the schema using the following endpoint : /openapi/

-## FURTHER FEATURES
+## IV FURTHER FEATURES

-### COORDINATES CIRCLE PERIMETERS
+### COORDINATES AROUND CIRCLE AREA

-In the near future we will check if coordinates given by user is inside a certain radius(100 meters for example) of our coordinates.
+In the near future we will check if coordinates given by user is inside a certain radius(1000 meters for example) of our coordinates instead of using a square area

+_warning_ Because we use latitude and longitude in our square area, the area is not same depending on the **earth curvature**.
+The square will be smaller if the coordinate given is at the pole.

 We will implement something like : https://stackoverflow.com/questions/4913349/haversine-formula-in-python-bearing-and-distance-between-two-gps-points